SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

     not $\beta_{2}$
 - p.
 2703, in the variables for a Dirichlet distribution, $K$ should again be $\ldots$

-While there may or may not be similar typos in the rest of the paper, we haven't checked carefully since it does not bear directly on our interests.
+While there may or may not be similar typos (almost certainly due to journal typesetting, not Pham-Gia, who seems to be a pretty good guy!) in the rest of the paper, we haven't checked carefully since it does not bear directly on our interests.
 But with the corrigenda above, we were able to reproduce Pham-Gia's main result, the piecewise PDF on pp. 2698-2699. [↩](#fn1a)

-<a id="fn2">2</a>: OK, the truth is that I was actually a mere 23 years old and in my first year of physics grad school at MIT.
-I got wrapped around the axle _pretty tight_, because the notation between a couple texts was subtly and _confusingly_ different.
-I thought I'd suddenly become _stupid!_  It took _years_ to get past that, and now even 45 years later, it's _still_ a sensitive spot.
+<a id="fn2">2</a>: OK, the truth is: I was actually a mere 23 years old and in my first year of physics grad school at MIT.
+I got wrapped around the axle _pretty tight_, because the notation between various texts was subtly and _confusingly_ different.
+I thought I'd suddenly become _stupid!_  It took _years_ to get past that.
+Now, even 45 years later, it's _still_ a sensitive spot.
 But&hellip; time to face my fears. [↩](#fn2a)

 <a id="fn3">3</a>: J Saffer, ["Beta Quotient Distribution"](https://github.com/jsaffer/beta_quotient_distribution), _GitHub Repository_, last committed 2020-Jun-06, retrieved 2021-Sep-13. [↩](#fn3a)